 This recipe calls for just enough to get carrots sticky and flavorful without being overpowering.

-Bring carrots onto a greased baking sheet and spread them out so that they are not overlapping.
+Transfer carrots onto a greased baking sheet and spread them out so that they are not overlapping.

 Avoid overcrowding, especially if you end up doubling or tripling the recipe.

-Step 4: Baking
+Step 4: Bake

 Bake carrots for ~20-25 minutes for at 425ºF to your desired level of softness.
+I like mine fork tender, but some may prefer them firmer.

 Give it a test taste and bake it for longer if needed.